EllaBrands/stanDev/Stan-3-Model-Concept-Proposal.md

-Not considering the issue of a virtual base class, I think we want something like this:
+Not considering the issue of a virtual base class, I think we want something like this for model class `foo` (there are two illegal empty lines vs. strict Google style, but otherwise I think it's compliant).

 ```
 namespace stan {
 namespace model {

+// Class for holding data, transforming between constrained and
+// unconstrained parameter values, and for evaluating log
+// densities.
-class model {
+class foo {

 // Construct a model reading data from the specified
 // context.
 // @param[in] var_context definitions of data variables
-model(const var_context& data);
+foo(const var_context& data);

 // Destruct model.
 ~model();